 Has a Coordination Plan been completed in accordance with SAFETEA-LU requirements?

 Yes.
-A Coordination Plan was completed in February of 2007, updated throughout the life of the project and is available under the Public Involvement section of the project website.
+A Coordination Plan was completed in February of 2007, and has been updated throughout the life of the project The current Coordination Plan is available on the Public Involvement page.

 What is the purpose of the proposed project?

 The purpose of the proposed project is to provide for the safe and efficient movement of people and commerce through promotion of a reliable transportation system within Billings County.
 Specifically, the purpose of the proposed project is to:

 Why is the proposed project needed?